5l1v3r1/OSCP-12/kali/README.md

 ```bash
 chmod u+x kali_setup.sh
 ```
-3. Change USER variable to one of usernames registered in the system (root, admin, lol etc)
+3. Change USER variable in kali_setup.sh to one of usernames registered in the system (root, admin, lol etc)
 4. Run it as root or with sudo:
 ```bash
 ./kali_setup.sh